Skip to content

 The S9000 does very well when shaving heavier growth, more than many other electric shavers.
 Philips state this shaver can shave up to 7 days of growth which is a bit of an exaggeration, however, it is good on 3 days of growth.

 The Prestige is one of the best, if not the best, in comfort, which makes it a good option for sensitive skin guys.
-It also has good ergonomics that make holding the shaver comfortable while shaving.
+I also found the ergonomics are very good, which makes holding the shaver comfortable while shaving.

 While the QI Pad seemed unnecessary at first and hiked up the cost of the razor considerably, it became something that was very convenient.
 When shaving was finished, I just popped it on the pad and never thought about recharging or battery power.